verdaux/BookNotes/Phrases/Impressors 22.md

 - [ ] I like them from a distance.
 Like the sun.
 They are like the sun.
 Except, without the warmth.
 - [ ] Meri aankhein kuchipudi karne lagi.
 - [ ] Dusri baar dekhne pe dusra laga.
+- [ ] I might scare you.
+Because I'm a man.
+And I know how to do things.